 The financial information on the Group resulting from the Merger is limited to the Group's unaudited financial report as of and for the nine-months ended 30 September 2021.
-Given that the Merger was materialised on 31 July 2021 for accounting purposes (i) the financial information of the Bank and/or the Group as of 31 December 2020 does not contain any financial information regarding Liberbank; (ii) the consolidated balance sheet of the Group as of 30 September 2021 includes Liberbank's assets and liabilities and the results generated by Liberbank in August and September 2021 and therefore it is not comparable with the consolidated balance sheet of the Group as of 31 December 2020; and (iii) the consolidated income statement of the Group for the nine months ended 30 September 2021 includes the results generated by Liberbank in August and September 2021 and therefore it is not comparable with the consolidated income statement of the Group for the nine months period ended 30 September 2020.
+Given that the Merger was materialised on 31 July 2021 for accounting purposes (i) the financial information of the Bank and/or the Group as of 31 December 2020 does not contain any financial information regarding Liberbank; (ii) the consolidated balance sheet of the Group as of 30 September 2021 includes Liberbank's assets and liabilities and the results generated by Liberbank in August and September 2020; and (iii) the consolidated income statement of the Group for the nine months ended 30 September 2021 includes the results generated by Liberbank in August and September 2021 includes the results generated by Liberbank in August and September 2021 and therefore it is not comparable with the Croup for the nine months ended 30 September 2021 includes the results generated by Liberbank in August and September 2021 and therefore it is not comparable with the consolidated and September 2021 and therefore it is not comparable with the consolidated income statement of the Group for the nine months period ended 30 September 2020.
 In addition, no information on the regulatory capital requirements and on the own funds and eligible liabilities requirements (MREL requirement) for the Group resulting from the Merger is available.